HealthCatalyst/healthcareai-r/README.md

 The aim of `healthcareai` is to make it easy to do machine learning with healthcare data.
 The package has two main goals:

--  Allow one to easily develop and compare models based on tabular data, and deploy a best model that pushes predictions to either a
+-  Allow one to easily develop and compare models based on tabular data, and deploy a best model that pushes predictions to either databases or flat files.
-   - database
-   - CSV file

 -  Provide tools related to data cleaning, manipulation, and imputation.